scouvreur/WholeHeartMRISegmenter/README.md

 This data is from the *HVSMR 2016: MICCAI Workshop on Whole-Heart and Great Vessel Segmentation from 3D Cardiovascular MRI in Congenital Heart Disease* [challenge](http://segchd.csail.mit.edu/data.html).

-This segmenting command-line tools is based on transfer learning from a  a Dense Vnet application in [NiftyNet](http://www.niftynet.io/) trained on CT data for abdominal organ segmentation.
+This segmenting command-line tools is based on transfer learning from a Dense VNet application in [NiftyNet](http://www.niftynet.io/) trained on CT data for abdominal organ segmentation.

 If you want to make any changes or improvements to the config file, you can use the [NiftyNet config docs](https://niftynet.readthedocs.io/en/dev/).
 You can also find the source code for NiftyNet on [GitHub](https://github.com/NifTK/NiftyNet) along with other sample config files to use.

-More details on the parameters in the [config file](https://niftynet.readthedocs.io/en/dev/config_spec.html#loss-type).

 ## Setup